-Qatar National Library (QNL) is committed to supporting open access publishing and ensuring opportunities for scholars and disciplines across Qatar to publish in open access journals.
+The Library is committed to supporting open access publishing and ensuring opportunities for scholars across Qatar to publish in open access journals.

-QNL provides two options in this regard; the Open Access Author Fund and the Open Access Vouchers.
-In the Open Access Author Fund, QNL pays the article processing fees, on behalf of the author, for articles published in open access (OA) journals.
-In the Open Acess Vouchers option, QNL's partner vendors provide vouchers for eligible authors to publish their articles in one of these vendors' OA journals.
+The Library provides two options in this regard: the Open Access Author Fund and open access vouchers.
+In the Open Access Author Fund, the Library pays for article processing fees on behalf of the author for articles published in open access journals.
+In the open access vouchers option, the Library’s partner vendors provide vouchers for eligible authors to publish their articles in one of these vendors’ open access journals.

 - Support Qatar-based research through the provision of a national fund to support author costs related to open access publishing